dikshyaBajracharya22/ExerciseJsonApi/README.md

 # exercise_json

-A new Flutter project.

-## Getting Started

 This application is made using Bloc/Cubit state management.

-Firstly, a screen is shown to list all the posts from the api.
+Firstly, a screen is shown that lists all the posts from the api.
+When clicked on the post, comments of posts are displayed.
+A new comment can be added from there after filling the form of name, email and comment.
+The list of users can be viewed on clicking the users icon on appbar of post page.
+When clicking the user, a todo page through tabbar is displayed and the todo can be added, updated and deleted as well.

 <img src="https://github.com/dikshyaBajracharya22/ExerciseJsonApi/assets/92141558/796d251b-fff7-47bf-a184-e72742683543" width="200" height="400">
 <img src="https://github.com/dikshyaBajracharya22/ExerciseJsonApi/assets/92141558/ff7dcb04-9550-499f-8186-b1d89457a240" width="200", height="400">